 People have been wanting to talk to the dead for likely as long as we have had the concept of death.
-I’m sure tribal shamans were sitting around fires saying prayers to their ancestors, looking for advice on where to go hunting next, thousands of years before advent of any technology.
+I’m sure tribal shamans were sitting around fires saying prayers to their ancestors, looking for advice on where to go hunting next, thousands of years before the advent of any technology.

 For the most part, spiritualism and attempting to talk to the dead didn’t evolve much until very recently.
 Divination tools usually consisted of card reading, throwing bones, reading animal entrails, or just having a good medium.
 But then came along the technological revolution.

-Unfortunately, the rise of photography and photographing the dead was taking place during the age of spiritualism and as so was subject to a lot of fakery.
+Unfortunately, the rise of photography and photographing the dead was taking place during the age of spiritualism and as such was subject to a lot of fakery.
 There were, and still are, plenty of people wanting to make money by providing results, even if they have to make them up.

 The advent of the EVP

 For me at least, ghost hunting and ghost hunting tools really didn’t start coming of age until the electronic age, particularly in the realm of EVPs.
 As ghost hunting tools go, these are as effective as they are controversial.

 While EVPs or electronic voice phenomenon really didn’t hit their stride until the invention of magnetic tape there were some early attempts to communicate via sound devices.

 The most notable is the attempt by none other than Thomas Edison to create what was dubbed the Spirit Phone by his detractors.
 Widely thought to just be a joke, there is evidence to show that Edison did indeed attempt to communicate with spirits via their influencing of vibrations.

 In the late 50s and 60s, big advances in the studies of EVPs came Attila von Szalay in America and Konstantin Raudive of Latvia.
 Both worked to actually study electronic voice phenomenon